Project Restart Q&A: What next for Premier League after government announcement?

 Premier League clubs set to meet for crunch talks on Monday after government update

-Ahead of the government's announcement on Sunday night, Sky Sports News' chief reporter Bryan Swanson looks at the next steps for a return to Premier League action.
+Following the government's new guidance on Sunday night, Sky Sports News' chief reporter Bryan Swanson looks at the next steps for a return to Premier League action.

 - Venues dilemma for PL as government seeks national 'lift'